MM1212/42-cpp-09-algorithm/README.md

    - If the number of elements is odd, the last element is removed and saved for later.

 - Sort the pairs (cmp `a` with `b` and swap).
-   - Insert the `b` element of each pair into the final array.
+   - Insert the `b` element of each pair into the final array and sort it, recursively.
-   - Sort the final array.

 - Find the pair which has the first element in the final array.
    - Insert the `a` element of the pair at the beginning of the final array.